noahehall/theBookOfNoah/_datastructures.md

     13. next (function) Moves current position forward one element
     14. currPos (function) Returns the current position in list
     15. moveTo (function) Moves the current position to specified position
+### Stack
+  - list like structure where new elements can only be added/removed from the top of the stack, i.e. LIFO
+  - used for expression evaluation and handling function calls
+  - basics:
+    1. last in first out
+    2. only the element at the top of the stack can be accessed
+      - to get an element at the bottom of the stack, you have to dispose of all other elements first
+  - Example Stack ADT
+    + properties
+      - length: number of elements in stack
+      - top: the current position of the element at the top
+      - empty: boolean
+    + behavior
+      - push: add element to top of stack and increment top
+      - pop: remove and return element to top of stack and decrement top
+      - peek: return element at top of stack
+      - clear: remove all ements and reset top